thao786/autotest/README.md

 Thuy:
 - highlight pageload: is this the result of a click or Js? if yes, user needs to remove the step
-- assertions: make it clear that it's JS
 - make click dropdownlist copyable

 REDESIGN
-- redesign login screens
 - redesign modal errors
-- make inactive steps more obvious
 - mark all Interpolatable fields obvious